 Build A Rocket is a new program providing an opportunity for high school and college students to build a high performance, 18 foot, high power rocket that delivers world class performance.

 The Build A Rocket kit offers a unique, leading edge, true high tech STEM education project to motivate students toward higher education.
 The rocket comes in a pre-manufactured kit and can be assembled by simple, common tools like screwdrivers and wrenches.
-No drilling, no welding, no complicated or dangerous requirements, and the kit can easily be built in a single semester.
+No drilling, no welding, no complicated or dangerous requirements.
 Cost to build an equivalent rocket is $20,000, four times the cost of the Build A Rocket kit.
 The kit comes with a free launch from Friends of Amateur Rocketry, Inc., a non-profit organization.
+Build A Rocket will select students from around the country to come to California and work closely with a team to build one very special rocket.
+This exclusive project’s purpose is the rare opportunity to design and build the very first student-built rocket to reach space!
+Sign up now for developing details.

 College and university students from around the world will gather at the Friends of Amateur Rocketry (FAR) California launch site on May 5 through May 13th, 2018 to compete for $100,000. in prize money.
 The competition takes place on the anniversary of the launch of Alan Shepard, America’s first man in space.